zopyx/plone.datadogmonitoring/README.rst

 License
 =======

-``haufe.requestmonitoring`` is published under the Zope Public License V 2.1 (ZPL).
+``plone.datadogmonitoring`` is published under the Zope Public License V 2.1 (ZPL).
 See LICENSE.txt.